Molecular evolution of plant defence in wild tomato species

 Besides getting a good understanding of how plants evolve to fend off their pathogens, it is equally important to understand how pathogens evolve to maintain their virulence on plants.

 This project was funded through the Agropolis Fondation

 Population genomics of Ramularia collo-cygni

 Ramularia collo-cygni is a recently emerging pathogen on Barley.
 It has only been really noticed as a pathogen since the mid 1980s, partly due to the difficulty to distinguish it from other stresses in the field and because of its long latent phase.

-This project, in collaboration with Dr. Michael Heß, Prof. Ralph Hückelhoven, Dr. Martin Münsterkötter and Dr. Ulrich Güldener, aims at unraveling the genomic diversity of Ramularia collo-cygni in the field in order to understand which factors contribute to its recent emergence as a pathogen on Barley.
+This project, was a collaboration with Dr Michael Heß, Prof. Ralph Hückelhoven, Dr Martin Münsterkötter and Dr Ulrich Güldener, aims at unraveling the genomic diversity of Ramularia collo-cygni in the field in order to understand which factors contribute to its recent emergence as a pathogen on Barley.
 Initial invesitigions focused on creaing a useful reference genome.
 In a second part we analysed 20 strains of the pathogen from a global collection.
 We found that the pathogen globally intermixed (due to shipping of contaminated seeds) and possibly capable of sexual reproduction.
 Many Ramularia collo-cygni strains show signs of fungicide resistance.
 Our findings thus suggest that the current epidemic might grow much larger, of we don’t find clever ways to combat this pathogen.

 This project was in part funded through BayKlimaFit